wh4ky/canvas-site/README.md

 # The Canvas Web

-A website written fully in a HTML canvas.
+A website fully written using an HTML canvas.
+This project uses Vanilla TypeScript and Vite for deployment.
+No CSS, Sass, Tailwind, LESS, or HTML—just canvas.